pw32x/gg2c/README.md

  * planeanim: specifies that the animation doesn't use sprites, but is meant to use background tiles and animate background planes.\
     Example: **backgrondanimation.planeanim.gal**

+# Per-Frame Options

+   In Graphics Gale, you can set the name of individual frames. gg2c lets you use a few different names to enable different options. \
+   * Triggers.
+A frame of animation can have one or more triggers.
+A trigger is an id and some data.
+The only trigger currently supported is:
+       * FRAME_TRIGGER_SPAWN <X> <Y> : will fire a trigger with an XY position.
+   * Anim Properties.
+Anim Properties are used to inform the exporter about certain settings.
+The only Anim Property currenly supports is:
+       * ANIMPROP_OFFSET <X> <Y> : sets the origin of the entire animation.
+Be default the origin is at the top left corner.
+This lets you specify somewhere else.